Abdurrahmaan-Bica/toleranzrechner/README.md

 ### Testing Functions in main.py:
 <ul>
     <li><strong>haupt_menu_anzeigen():</strong></li>
     <p>Tested with different inputs, including options that are not listed.
-Ensured it correctly handles invalid inputs and shows the exception messasges.</p>
+Ensured it correctly handles invalid inputs and shows the exception correct message for each input.</p>
     <br>
     <li><strong>toleranz_menu_anzeigen():</strong></li>
     <p>Tested with valid and invalid inputs.
 Ensured it goes do the main menu if the user chooses 5.</p>